AliceLR/megazeux/testworlds/README.md

 to the title of the test, the `$author` string to your identifier, and the `$desc` string to a description of the test.
 This must be wrapped to fit the robot editor window with `inc "$desc" "[more description]"` as-needed.
-(EXCEPTION: MegaZeux worlds from versions under 2.80 are not capable of this.
-Include this information in comments instead.)

 6) Upon completion or failure, the counter `result` must be set to the counter `PASS` or the counter `FAIL`.

 7) Extra testing notes may be included in the `$result` string.
-(EXCEPTION: MegaZeux worlds from versions under 2.80 are not capable of this.)

 8) Counter and string names beginning with two underscores (e.g. `__abc`, `$__def`) are reserved and should not be used.